 Wanting to switch things up for breakfast?
-This breakfast board, also known as a breakfast charcuterie board or breakfast platter, is the perfect way to win everyone over before you get the day started.
+This breakfast board, also known as a breakfast charcuterie board or breakfast platter, is the perfect way to win everyone over before you start your day.
 In just a few simple steps I’m teaching you how easy it is to assemble a board in under 30 minutes.
 This post is sponsored by Cricut.
 All thoughts and opinions are my own.

 What is a breakfast board?